coleenquadros/configuration/README.md

 OpenShift resources can be entirely self-serviced via App-Interface.
 A list of supported resource types can be found [here](/schemas/openshift/namespace-1.yml#L46).

-Some resources have special caracteristics and are described further below.
+Some resources have special characteristics and are described further below.
 These have a specific `provider` value.
 - `Secret`
 - `Route`